Russia ready to freeze total number of warheads for one year to extend nuclear pact with U.S.

 The 2010 treaty, which expires in February, restricts the number of deployed strategic nuclear warheads and certain launch platforms.
 If the treaty is not extended or replaced, the world’s two biggest nuclear powers will return to an era without substantive restraints on their arsenals for the first time in decades.
 (START is an acronym for Strategic Arms Reduction Treaty.)

 The treaty includes a clause that allows the leaders of both nations to extend the agreement by five years without requiring ratification.
 Both Putin and Biden have said they would agree to the five-year extension.
-In an interview with state television earlier this month, Putin said Biden’ s willingness to prolong New START “is a serious signal for our possible future interaction.”
+In an interview with state television earlier this month, Putin said Biden’s willingness to prolong New START “is a serious signal for our possible future interaction.”

 The Trump administration’s arms-control envoy, Marshall Billingslea, initially insisted that China participate in talks.
 He wanted any replacement treaty to include China and to encompass all of Russia’s nuclear weapons — not just the “strategic” weapons covered under New START but also its sizable stockpile of smaller, “tactical” nuclear weapons that fall outside the treaty.
 Billingslea also insisted that verification mechanisms for any follow-on treaty be strengthened.